 If you prefer the Bing search engine over any other, then yes, absolutely use this rewards program.
 It really does work and as long as you’re logged into your account, you can keep doing everything you’re doing on Bing, but only this time, you will be compensated for it.
 Their rewards program also provides a lot of points if you refer friends.

-If you’re a marketer or use Hotmail, you should also use Bing and earn those points each time you log into Bing to advertise and check your things.
+Yes: If you’re an online marketer like me or use Hotmail, you should also use Bing and earn those points each time you log into Bing to advertise and check your things.

 There have been programs like YOBSN which have tried similar approaches to “compensating you” for doing everyday things online, but their programs have lacked a lot in that department and many of them were total scams and completely useless.
 I think Bing is the first one to actually try it and do it successfully, not to mention the only one I’d endorse doing such a thing through (again, only if your primary search engine is Bing).